zincware/ZnTrack/README.md

 ZnTrack [zɪŋk træk] is an easy-to-use package for tracking parameters and creating computational graphs for your Python projects.
 What is a parameter?
-Anything set by a user in your code, for example, the number of layers in a neural network layer or the window size of a moving average.
+Anything set by a user in your code, for example, the number of layers in a neural network or the window size of a moving average.
 ZnTrack works by storing the values of parameters in Python classes and functions and monitoring how they change for several different runs.
 These changes can then be compared graphically to see what effect they had on your workflow.
-Beyond the standard tracking of parameters in a project, ZnTrack can be used to deploy jobs with a set of different parameter values, avoid the re-running of components of code where parameters have not changed, and to identify computational bottlenecks in your code.
+Beyond the standard tracking of parameters in a project, ZnTrack can be used to deploy jobs with a set of different parameter values, avoid the re-running of code components where parameters have not changed, and to identify computational bottlenecks.

 ## Example
 ZnTrack is based on [DVC](https://dvc.org).
 With ZnTrack a DVC Node on the computational graph can be written as a Python class.
 DVC Options, such as parameters, input dependencies and output files are defined as class attributes.

-The following example shows a Node to compute a Random number between 0 and a user defined maximum.
+The following example shows a Node to compute a random number between 0 and a user defined maximum.

 ````python
 from zntrack import Node, zn